center-for-threat-informed-defense/threat-modeling-with-attack/docs/question-2.rst

     Evidence and Theory TTPs Table

-To keep rest of this example concise, we have elected to only score the TTPs listed under the “Theory and Evidence” column.
+To keep the rest of this example concise, we have elected to only score the TTPs listed under the “Theory and Evidence” column.
 However, scoring can (and should) be applied to all identified TTPs.

 *Theory factor scoring*